skeeto/skeeto.github.com/_posts/2024-04-14-Speculations-on-arenas-and-custom-strings-in-C-.markdown

 Same goes for a `hash()` function on different types.

+C++ has better null pointer semantics than C. Addition or subtraction of zero with a null pointer produces a null pointer, and subtracting null pointers results in zero.
+This eliminates some boneheaded special case checks required in C, though not all: `memcpy`, for instance, arbitrarily still does not accept null pointers even in C++.

 ### Ultimately worth it?

 The static data problem is a real bummer, but perhaps it's worth it for